walra-125/Jobs_Applier_AI_Agent_AIHawk/README.md

 <div align="center">

-# AIHawk – the first Jobs Applier AI Agent
+# AIHawk: the first Jobs Applier AI Agent

 AIHawk's core architecture remains **open source**, allowing developers to inspect and extend the codebase.
 However, due to copyright considerations, we have removed all third‑party provider plugins from this repository.